Andrew F. Scott 3d Studio Interview

 - 3d Printing

 - Projection Mapping, Artistic Evolution, and Social Expression

 - Synectic Studio Process (Breathless)

 Within the context of my work, computer graphics technologies are used to facilitate the conceptualization of my creative ideas.
 In this regard, I view myself as an artist who uses computers and not as a computer artist since the concepts behind the work determine the technologies that are used to bring them into being.

 While initially drawn to computer graphic technologies as a tool of pre-visualization and design, my current sculptural practice employs them as tools of fabrication.
 Rapid proto-typing bridges the gap between the object and its formative process.
 In this practice data generated in the virtual environment is used to create a real-world object that reflects my artistic intent and philosophy.

 My artwork serves as a bridge through which I can reconcile and communicate collective cultural ideals.
 These ideals are expressed as objects or installations which have relevance and significance on a variety of levels to the society in which they exist.
 As a result, most of my work is conceptually based.
 Once a concept has been defined, I will seek out and utilize whatever media and means that will best facilitate the realization of my ideas.

-African American art and culture play an important part in the development and conceptualization of my ideas.
+African American art and culture play an essential part in the development and conceptualization of my ideas.
 Personally, I view traditional African and African American art in the spirit of Sankofa.
-That is, I view them as a means of retrieving my past so that I am better prepared to step into the future.
+That is, I see them as a means of retrieving my past so that I am better prepared to step into the future.
 In both traditions, dynamic formal qualities work in a symbiotic relationship with concepts that evoke collective cultural ideas.
-Through synthesis, manipulation and abstraction, I reinterpret these traditional forms and ideas and bring them into a modern context.
+Through synthesis, manipulation, and abstraction, I reinterpret these traditional forms and ideas and bring them into a modern context.